 MTG Challenger Decks 2020 are perhaps the best ones so far.
 Every single one of them will give you at least a fighting chance at the tournaments.
 Some of them are only a few cards off a World Championship deck.
 Today we’ll take a look at the decklists and figure out which Challenger Deck is the best one for you.

-Release date for Challenger Decks is April 3rd, 2020, but you can already preorder them on Amazon, so you’ll have them as fast as possible.
+Release date for Challenger Decks was April 3rd, 2020, but you can still order them on Amazon.
 You can also click on the deck picture to order that specific deck.

 2 Fae of Wishes

 1 Kenrith, the Returned King

 4 Narset, Parter of Veils